alexanderepstein/Bash-Snippets/README.md

-### All of these scripts have been heavily tested on OSX and Linux
+### All of these scripts have been heavily tested on macOS and Linux
 ### Most of these scripts have been tested on Windows 10 and the official developer bash instance.
 Does not work with Cygwin or Mysys2.

 </div>